ucll-scripting/exercises/01-basic-python/07-dictionaries/01-frequencies/explanations.md

 store associations between values, commonly called the key and value.
-A typical example would be an actual dictionary, where each word (key) its associated with its description (value).
+A typical example would be an actual dictionary, where each word (key) it is associated with its description (value).
 Dictionaries are data structures optimized for quickly looking up the value associated with a given key.
 The other way around is *possible*, but very slow.